guopeng-jiang/gaussian-splatting-Windows/README.md

 # Windows Installation Tutorial For Gaussian Splatting
-This is a Windows tutorial with NVIDIA GPU for running Rerender A Video, but made convenenient with pinokio✨
+This is a Windows tutorial for NVIDIA GPUs for running 3D Gaussian Splatting, but made convenenient with pinokio✨

 Keep in mind this tutorial is simplified!
 For more parameters and customizations, please refer to the original documentation (below).